 Best medium breeds are an excellent choice for those who want a dog that is not too small or too large.
 These breeds typically have a great balance between energy levels, exercise needs, and space requirements, making them an ideal choice for families with a bit more space to offer than small house owners.

 One of the benefits of having a medium-breed dog is that they are often highly adaptable.
-They can thrive in both urban and suburban environments and are usually great with children and other pets.
-Medium-sized dogs also make excellent companions for those who enjoy outdoor activities, as they are often active and love to explore.
+They can thrive in both urban and suburban environments.
+They are usually great with children and other pets, which makes them strong family companions.
+Medium-sized dogs also suit people who enjoy outdoor activities, as they are often active and love to explore.

 Some popular medium breeds include the Cocker Spaniel, Border Collie, Australian Shepherd, and Bulldog.
 Each of these breeds has its own unique personality and characteristics, but they all make excellent pets for those who are looking for a dog that is not too big or too small.